Congress Plaza Hotel: Hosting Presidents and Major Events

+The hotel has hosted International Mr. Leather guests and festivities every Memorial Day weekend since 2015 (though the contest itself has often been held elsewhere).

 Murals

 Taos Society of Artists painter, E. Martin Hennings painted the ceiling murals inside the Florentine Room around 1918.

 In 1940, Louis Grell (1887–1960), a Chicago-based artist, was commissioned to paint thirteen murals for the lunettes that are an architectural feature surrounding the grand lobby.
 The murals were various popular scenes around Chicago at the time.
 Under the Albert Pick Jr ownership in 1952, Grell was again commissioned to paint the same architectural lunettes, this time Grell incorporated Chicago figures into the scenes depicting important trades significant to Chicago's growth and symbolism.
 Lady Liberty was found in one mural holding the Chicago River "Y" on her lap.
 Additionally, in 1955 Pick commissioned Grell once again, during one of the many renovations, to paint three walls for the newly decorated Pompeian Room which also had a magnificent Louis Comfort Tiffany glass fountain in the center of the vast room.
 Today glass covers the thirteen lunettes where the murals could be hiding.
 Grell also painted a large white Peacock that was mounted above the bar next to Peacock Alley.
 Each wall had a main central Greek/Roman mural, however, Grell decorated the entire wall with various patterns of flora and custom design.